mark-wiemer-org/ahkpp/README.md

 # AutoHotkey Plus Plus (AHK++)

-AutoHotkey Plus Plus (AHK++) provides actively maintained, comprehensive AutoHotkey language support for VS Code.
-This includes IntelliSense and debug support, along with the standard code highlighting.
-AHK++ is a fork of [AutoHotkey Plus by cweijan](https://github.com/AutoHotkey-Plus/vscode-autohotkey).
+AutoHotkey Plus Plus (AHK++) provides AutoHotkey language support for VS Code.
+This includes:
+- IntelliSense
+- code highlighting
+- basic debug support
+- code formatting
+- ...and more!

+ AHK++ is a fork of [AutoHotkey Plus by cweijan](https://github.com/AutoHotkey-Plus/vscode-autohotkey), with the primary goal of fixing bugs and adding user-requested features.

 > View this README on the [project site](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus#readme)